Topological mixing in CAT(-1) metric spaces: Introduction and preliminary results

-The extensive study of the geodesic flow, primarily on Riemannian manifolds, has been concerned, among other properties, with the establishment of topological transitivity and topological mixing.
-For compact manifolds of negative curvature, topological transitivity of the geodesic flow was proved by Anosov in \cite{Ano}.
-Topological mixing, a stronger property, has been shown for the class of compact manifolds with non-positive curvature by P.Eberlein in \cite{Ebe2}.
-In this paper we establish topological mixing of the geodesic flow in the class of spaces which are quotients of proper geodesic metric spaces, which are hyperbolic in the sense of Gromov, by non-elementary discrete group of isometries.
-This notion of hyperbolicity was introduced in \cite{Gro1}.
-Throughout this paper we will use the term \textit{hyperbolic space} for a proper geodesic metric space which is $ \delta $-hyperbolic in the sense of Gromov for some $\delta\geq0.$ If $\Gamma $ is a \textit{non-elementary discrete} group of isometries (see section \ref {quo} below for definitions) of a hyperbolic space $X$ we consider the quotient metric space $Y=X$/ \negthinspace$\Gamma.$ The action of $\Gamma$ on $X$ induces an isometric action of $\Gamma$ on the space of geodesics $GX$ which we show that is properly discontinuous.
-Hence, the space of geodesics $ GY$ is defined as the quotient metric space $GX$/ \negthinspace$\Gamma$ (see section \ref{quo} below for details).
-We will use the letter $p$ to denote both projections $X\rightarrow Y$ and $GX\rightarrow GY.$ Recall that $GX$ consists of all\ isometries $g:\mathbb{R}\rightarrow X$ and its topology is the topology of uniform convergence on compact sets.
-As the action of $\Gamma $ on $X$ is not necessarily free, observe that an element $g\in GY$ is not a geodesic in the usual sense; it is just a continuous map $g:\mathbb{R} \rightarrow Y$ for which there exists an isometry $\overline{g}:\mathbb{R} \rightarrow X$ such that $g=p\circ\overline{g}.$ The geodesic flow on $X$ is defined by the map
+Throughout this paper we will use the letter $X$ to denote a proper $CAT\left( -1\right) $-space.
+Let $\Gamma$ be a \textit{non-elementary discrete} group of isometries of $X,$ i.e., the cardinality of the limit set of the action of $\Gamma$ on $X$ is $>2$ (see section \ref{quo} below) and consider the quotient metric space $Y=X$/ \negthinspace$\Gamma.$ Recall that the space of geodesics $GX$ consists of all\ isometries $g:\mathbb{R} \rightarrow X$ and its topology is that of uniform convergence on compact sets.
+The action of $\Gamma$ on $X$ induces an isometric action of $\Gamma$ on the space $GX$ which is also properly discontinuous.
+Hence, the space of geodesics $GY$ is defined as the quotient metric space $GX$/ \negthinspace$\Gamma$ (see section \ref{quo} below for details).
+We will use the letter $p$ to denote both projections $X\rightarrow Y$ and $GX\rightarrow GY.$ As the action of $\Gamma$ on $X$ is not necessarily free, observe that an element $g\in GY$ is not a geodesic in the usual sense; it is just a continuous map $g:\mathbb{R}\rightarrow Y$ for which there exists an isometry $\overline{g}:\mathbb{R}\rightarrow X$ such that $g=p\circ\overline{g}.$ The geodesic flow on $X$ is defined by the map